elm-community/elm-faq/index.md

 such that both `Elm.Foo.init({ node: someElement })` and `Elm.Bar.init({ node: someOtherElement })` can be used from the same HTML file.

-### Why doesn't the Elm compiler find the Native code in a module that I cloned from github?

-To use native code not installed by `elm package` you need to add this to your elm.json file:

-    "native-modules": true,

 ### Why, when I import a module that defines a type, does the compiler know about the type name but not its constructors?

 You need to import the module in one of the following ways: